 Dolphins have the scientific class of Mammalia, which specifies that they are mammals.
-Dolphins are the marine mammal family with the largest array of species.
+Dolphins are the marine mammal family with the most species.

 Dolphins are classified as mammals as they have the five typical characteristics of mammals.
 They are warm-blooded animals and are born with small amounts of hair.
-Females give birth to live young and provide their young with milk produced by their bodies, which are all characteristics of mammals.
-Dolphins even have hair when they are born, another characteristic found in mammals.
+Females give birth to live young and provide them with milk.
+Dolphins also have hair when they are born, another feature of mammals.